French Porcelain Vases, ca. 1875

-I was working on a consulting project in Toronto, Canada, about 10 years ago.
-My wife was antiquing while I was working and she found these and invited me to come see them.
-I did, I fell in love with them.
+I was working on a consulting project in Toronto, Canada, about ten years ago.
+My wife was antiquing while I was working, and she found these and invited me to come see them.
+I did.
+I fell in love with them.
 They were very unusual.
-They reminded us of springtime and we had to have them.
-And we paid $800 Canadian for them ten years ago.
+They reminded us of springtime, and we had to have them, and, uh, we paid $800 Canadian for them ten years ago.

 And about how much was that in terms of American dollars back then?

-It was about $650 in those days.
-They had told us that they were German, but I've watched so much of the Roadshow that I felt like they could be Japanese, for all I know, because there isn't any really clear markings that I can tell.
+It was about, it was about $650 in those days.
+They had told us that they were German, but I've watched so much of the ROADSHOW that I felt like they could be Japanese, for all I know, because there isn't any really clear markings that I could tell.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.